SamOwen1/Rocket-Injectors/README.md

   - Adjust resonant mode calculation section if needed, run script, and open command window.

     An important parameter for ensuring stability is the ratio of injector pressure drop to combustion chamber pressure.
-As a rule of thumb, this should always remain above 8-10% to reduce the risk of low frequency instability.
+As a rule of thumb, this should always remain above 8-10% to reduce the risk of low-frequency instability.
 Nominal values are 20-30%, but can be higher depending on feed system capabilities.

 ## Combustion_Chamber.m
   - Input combustion chamber parameters and frequency threshold for outputs [a, R, L, threshold].